Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

 Most corneal abrasions are minor, healing within 1 to 2 days.
 However, if you are having trouble recovering from a corneal abrasion, you should seek immediate medical care.

-If you do not receive proper treatment, a corneal abrasion can lead to a corneal ulcer.
+If you do not receive proper treatment, a corneal abrasion can lead to a corneal ulcer or even lead to a degenerative eye disease.

 It is also important to know that corneal abrasions can be less severe if you avoid the following actions: